top of page

 • Use the larger pots to write down thoughts to match the feeling flower picked.

-• Have children write down thoughts on the larger pots and then sort them into helpful and unhelpful piles, using the two seed packet visuals.
+• Have children write down thoughts on the larger pots and then sort them into helpful

 • Match the feelings flower visuals to the shovel feeling word.